 Remember: analysis posts should be 300 words, should begin with a concrete thesis statement or idea that focuses on one aspect of the reading, should reference the work of at least one brainstormer and one researcher, and should include a title that clearly refers to the thesis.

-Presenters (write these as Slack messages in the cra_present channel):
+Curators (write these as Slack messages in the cra_curate channel):

-Under the appropriate message on Slack, sign up to be presenter for a particular text.
+Under the appropriate message on Slack, sign up to be curator for a particular text.
 After you’ve read all of the CRA posts, comment on the overall direction of the work of the class in a 100-150 word post of your own.
 What did we pay attention to?
 What did we ignore?
 What’s interesting about all of this to you?
 Highlight the contributions of 2-4 class members.
-You will present your work briefly in the next class.

 Review the work of each group before the next class period; read at least one of the sources suggested by the researchers and at least one of the analysis posts.
 Add a reaction emoji next to the research and analysis posts that you read.
 Come to class with any questions that you have about how to complete the CRAs in the best way and/or how the readings can be applied to your larger assignments.